AnonymousCoder04/NEXUS/README.md

-# :brain: Network-of-Thought: Multi-turn Jailbreak Framework for LLMs
+# :brain: NEXUS: Network Exploration for eXploiting Unsafe Sequences

-**Network-of-Thought** is a universal, multi-turn, conversation-based jailbreak framework targeting cutting-edge Large Language Models (LLMs).
+**NEXUS** is a universal, multi-turn, conversation-based jailbreak framework targeting cutting-edge Large Language Models (LLMs).
 It explores the adversarial space as a **"network of thought"**—an interconnected graph of real-world topics and entities—to systematically generate, refine, and execute jailbreak attacks in a controlled, research-focused setting.

 ---
 ## :rocket: Overview